alx-sch/STRIKE_A_POSE/README.md

     <img src="https://github.com/alx-sch/STRIKE_A_POSE_Body_Pose_Classification_Game/assets/134595144/efd8d989-79a2-48e5-9f77-0006680ff04d" alt="dancer.png" style="width: 250px;" />
 </p>

----

 ## Intro
-"STRIKE A POSE!" is an interactive, motion-controlled videogame.
+"**STRIKE A POSE!**" is an interactive, motion-controlled videogame.

 It's a fun workout challenge using body pose classification, in which to follow along with various exercises:
 From squats to standing, hiding, making an X, or striking a unique pose of your own, you'll work up a sweat! 🏋️